nitrologic/foundry/foundry.md

 Files are added to the share list used by the /push /commit command.

+A * signifies file share is included in current context.

 ### /drop

 Drop all files currently shared, reduce the context and save tokens.

+Work in progress, see /reset for a simple alternative.

 ### /push /commit